MicrosoftDocs/cpp-docs/docs/sanitizers/error-container-overflow.md

 //   | v.data()
 //   |       | v.data() + v.size()
 //   |       |                                     | v.data() + v.capacity()
 //  [ 0 1 2 3 ? ? ? ? ][ ? ? ? ? ? ? ? ? ][ ? ? ? ? - - - - ]
 //        chunk 1            chunk 2            chunk 3
 ```

-We would like to mark the shadow memory such that `v.data() + [0, v.size())` are accessible,
-and `v.data() + [v.size(), v.capacity())` are inaccessible.
-However, since the user is using a custom allocator that we don't have information about,
-we cannot know whether the memory after `v.data() + v.capacity()` is accessible or not, so we must assume it is.
-Therefore, even though we would prefer to mark those bytes as inaccessible, we must instead mark them as accessible
-so that one can still access the bytes after the allocation.
+Ideally, we'd mark the shadow memory such that `v.data() + [0, v.size())` are accessible, and `v.data() + [v.size(), v.capacity())` are inaccessible.
+However, since the user is using a custom allocator that we don't have information about, we can't know whether the memory after `v.data() + v.capacity()` is accessible or not, so we must assume that it is.
+Therefore, even though we'd prefer to mark those bytes as inaccessible, we must instead mark them as accessible so it's still possible to access the bytes after the allocation.

-`std::allocator` uses the `_Minimum_asan_allocation_alignment` static member variable as a way to tell
-`vector` and `string` that they can trust the allocator to not put data right after the allocation,
-and that the pointer returned by the allocation functions.
-If you want your own allocator to be trusted
-by the implementation, you can also set `_Minimum_asan_allocation_alignment` to your actual minimum alignment
-(for ASan to work correctly, the alignment must be at least `8`).
+`std::allocator` uses the `_Minimum_asan_allocation_alignment` static member variable as a way to tell `vector` and `string` that they can trust the allocator not to put data right after the allocation, so the pointer returned by the allocation functions.
+If you want the implementation to trust an allocator of your own, you can also set `_Minimum_asan_allocation_alignment` to your actual minimum alignment.
+(For ASan to work correctly, the alignment must be at least `8`.)

 ## See also